Dog Safe Perennial Flower Guide: 17 Non-Toxic Garden Plants Every Dog Owner Should Grow

 • Morning glory

-However, for a more comprehensive list, please check out this article, from my friend Tiffany at Pennies, Paws, and Places.
+However, for a more comprehensive list, please check out this article, from my friend Tiffany at Pennies, Paws, and Places, or go to the ASCPA list of pet toxic plants.

 Are you using pet-friendly mulch in your yard?
 In this article, learn what mulch is safe for your furry friends and how it can save you money.